Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Conclusions

 Our findings arrive as organizations increasingly rely on LLM judges for critical decisions, from content moderation to scientific peer review.
-The vulnerability to quality inversion poses immediate risks.
-Information-theoretic mechanisms require no special access, democratizing robust evaluation and enabling practitioners to implement gaming-resistant assessment today.
+Information-theoretic mechanisms require no special access, democratizing robust evaluation.
+However, our mechanism measures information shared with peers, not correctness.
+Minority or majority viewpoints may not receive lower or higher scores, respectively.
+We therefore view mutual evaluation as a modeling framework and TVD-MI primarily as an information signal, to be used alongside domain-specific judgment rather than as a standalone ranking mechanism.
 While revealing these vulnerabilities might accelerate adversarial behavior, the greater risk lies in continued reliance on manipulable judges.
-As AI systems increasingly evaluate AI-generated content, maintaining connection to ground truth through principled mechanisms becomes essential for preventing evaluation collapse.

-\section{Acknowledgment}
+\paragraph{Acknowledgment}

 We would like to thank Yuqing Kong, Florian Dorner, Mike Hardy, and Yijia Shao for their feedback to the paper.
 SK acknowledges support by NSF 2046795 and 2205329, IES R305C240046, ARPA-H, the MacArthur Foundation, Schmidt Sciences, OpenAI, and Stanford HAI.